hustcer/setup-nu/README.md

 Or, check the following examples:

 1. [run-matrix.yaml](https://github.com/hustcer/setup-nu/blob/main/.github/workflows/release-matrix.yaml)
-2. Advanced example: How Nushell Make a Release?
+2. Advanced example: How Does Nushell Make a Release?
 [Workflow](https://github.com/nushell/nushell/blob/main/.github/workflows/release.yml), [Script](https://github.com/nushell/nushell/blob/main/.github/workflows/release-pkg.nu)

 If you'd like to use the latest version of nushell, you can do so by setting `check-latest` to `true` (this is functionally identical to using `version: '*'`, but it's more readable).
 For example, the